-NOTICE OF A MEETING OF THE Committee of the Whole OF THE BOARD OF TRUSTEES

-HOUSTON COMMUNITY COLLEGE
+NOTICE OF A REGULAR MEETING OF THE BOARD OF TRUSTEES HOUSTON COMMUNITY COLLEGE

-Notice is hereby given that a Meeting of the Committee of the Whole of the Board of Trustees of Houston Community College will be held on Wednesday, May 7, 2025 at 4:00 PM, or after, and from day to day as required, at 3100 Main Street, 2nd Floor Auditorium, Houston, Texas 77002.
-The items listed in this Notice may be considered in any order at the discretion of the Committee Chair and items listed for closed session discussion may be discussed in open session and vice versa as permitted by law.
-Actions taken at this Meeting do not constitute final Board action and are only Committee recommendations to be considered by the Board at the next Regular Board meeting.
+Notice is hereby given that a Regular Meeting of the Board of Trustees of the Houston Community College will be held on Wednesday, May 21, 2025 at 4:00 PM, or after, and from day to day as required, 3100 Main Street, 2nd Floor Auditorium, Houston, Texas 77002.
+The items listed in this notice may be considered in any order at the discretion of the Chair or Board and items listed for closed session discussion may be discussed and/or approved in open session and vice versa as permitted by law.